-Marquesan wooden crafts are considered among the finest in French Polynesia and part of it is due to high-quality wood that grows on our island.
-Tangy most often carves in oceania rosewood, but also uses oceania walnut, ironwood, temanu, and sandalwood.
-All of our wood material is 100% local.
+Marquesan wooden crafts are considered among the finest in French Polynesia and part of it is due to high-quality wood that grows in the Marquesan Archipelago.
+Tangy carves mostly in oceania rosewood, but also in oceania walnut, temanu, and sandalwood.
+All of the mentioned wood is indigenous to our island.

-This blog post is about oceania rosewood that the islanders call “mio”.
-The color is dark pink and it changes depending on what part of our island it is coming from.
-This piece is super colorful because it was taken from the valley of Hakaui which is more humid and wet part of the island.
-(The valley is home of a river and the highest waterfall in Polynesia.)
-Rosewood taken from drier parts of the island (for example Terre Desert) is much darker in color.
+This blog post is about oceania rosewood that is called “mio” in Marquesan language.
+The color is pink and it changes depending on what part of our island it is coming from.
+The piece on the photo is more light in color because it was taken from the valley of Hakaui which is more humid and wet part of the island.
+Oceania rosewood that is taken from drier parts of our island - for example Terre Desert - tend to be darker in color.

-Tangy hand-carved Metau Tupuna (Ancestral hook) and Metau Mana Mana (Magic hook) in oceania rosewood collected from his home-valley of Hakaui.
-The colors are spectacular and he adorned the hooks with the motifs of his ancestral tribe Komai Kea (population of 20 000) that used to live in the valley.
+These hooks, Metau Tupuna (Ancestral hook) and Metau Mana Mana (Magic hook) are the perfect example of a beautiful oceania rosewood collected from Tangy's home valley of Hakaui.
+Tangy has adorned them with the motifs of his ancestral tribe Komai Kea.

-Find more hooks hand-carved in oceania rosewood in our jewelry collection.
+Find more hooks carved in oceania rosewood in our jewelry collection.